-Salesforce is a powerful CRM platform that helps businesses efficiently manage their leads, contacts, and opportunities.
-If you handle leads in Salesforce, understanding how to convert them into contacts and opportunities is important for streamlining your sales process.
+Salesforce is a powerful CRM platform that helps businesses efficiently manage leads, contacts, and opportunities.
+If you manage leads in Salesforce, understanding how to convert them into contacts and opportunities is important for streamlining the sales process.

-In this guide, we’ll explain the lead conversion process, best practices, and highlight the common mistakes to avoid and ensure that you get the most out of Salesforce’s features.
+In this guide, we explain the lead conversion process, best practices, and common mistakes to avoid to help you get the most out of Salesforce’s features.

 Understanding Lead Conversion in Salesforce